 Wander the fragrant rose garden and walk down to the small harbor beach in Judge’s Bay and up to the historic and very cute St Stephen’s Chapel.

-The best time to visit is on the weekend when the La Cigale French Market is held.
+The best time to visit is on a Saturday when the Parnell Farmers’ Market is held.
 Fresh produce, delicious food stalls, and live music make this small market a convivial place for lunch.

 You can easily connect to the Domain and the walking trails there from Parnell if you feel like some exercise.